 Blood spots can occur in up to 6% of all brown shelled eggs.
 From time-to-time, the incidence of blood spots in eggs increases above the normal, 6% rate, when the hens in a flock get excited by changes in lighting, changes in temperature, or when they catch a cold.
 Candling methods reveal most eggs with blood spots and those eggs are removed, but even with electronic spotters, (as we have) it is impossible to remove them all.
 We also carefully inspect the eggs with cameras that check the interior when we package them but due to shell density, color, contrast and depth, some of these eggs do get through.
 Sometimes, if the spot is small, it can be cut out with the tip of a knife and the egg is still good to eat.

 Definitely.
 All organic products must be GMO free.
-So the feed our hens eat is 100 percent Certified Organic and not genetically modified.
+So the feed our free range hens eat is 100 percent Certified Organic and not genetically modified.

-We do practice beak trimming, not for our financial benefit, but for protecting the weakest members of our flocks.
-Our chicks are given a very mild trim at 10 days of age to prevent a sharp hook from developing on the end of the beak.
-This practice is accepted and recommend by the scientific advisory committee of Humane Farm Animal Care.
-The scientific committee of Humane Farm Animal Care has determined that a very minor trim of the sharp tip of the beak on or before the chick is ten days of age is humane, and often more humane than leaving aggressive hens with a means to hurt other hens, no matter how much space available to them.
+We do follow a practice accepted and recommended by Certified Humane, our third-party animal welfare certifier, of mild beak trimming.
+This is not for our financial benefit, but for protecting the weakest members of our flocks.
+The goal of a correctly administered beak trim is to prevent a sharp hook from developing on the end of the beak.
+The scientific committee of Certified Humane determined that a very minor trim of the sharp tip of the beak on or before the chick is ten days of age is humane, and often more humane than leaving aggressive hens with a means to hurt other hens, no matter how much space available to them.